pingcap/docs-cn/tikv-configuration-file.md

 ### `pin-l0-filter-and-index-blocks`

-+ Determines whether to pin the index and filter at L0
++ Determines whether to pin the index and filter blocks of the level 0 SST files in memory.
 + Default value: `true`

 ### `use-bloom-filter`